QubitPi/hashistack/docs/docs/elk.md

 [Aergia] deploys ELK as a [t2.large](https://aws.amazon.com/ec2/instance-types/t2/) instance.
 This is because all Elasticsearch, Kibana, and Logstash are contained in it, which can cause [performance issue](https://stackoverflow.com/a/50022217) in small instance. t2.large, by experiment, is the smallest size that supports smooth runtime.
+For that, **please be aware AWS credit charges shall incur afterward**

 :::